-It thus may come as a surprise to many that, despite widespread media coverage and speculation regarding the late-life or post-retirement risks of cognitive impairment in athletes who engaged in sports involving repetitive trauma and that CTE causes them to be a high risk of suicide, there has been little to no peer-reviewed scientific literature involving data that establishes, much less quantifies, such risks.
+It thus may come as a surprise to many that, despite widespread media coverage and speculation regarding the late-life or post-retirement risks of cognitive impairment in athletes who engaged in sports involving repetitive trauma and that CTE causes them to be at high risk of suicide, there has been little to no peer-reviewed scientific literature that establishes, much less quantifies, such risks.
 [1,2,14-17]

 No consensus on causation

 Rejecting the blanket conclusion that there is a definitive causal and effect connection between repetitive head trauma and CTE, a growing number of peer-reviewed scientific papers, including the most recent international consensus statement on concussion in sport ("Zurich 2012"), caution that, while there is clearly a link between CTE and concussions and/or exposure to repetitive head trauma in contact and collision sports, the precise relationship is not yet known.[14-17]

 Zurich 2012 notes that "there are no published epidemiological, cohort or prospective studies relating to modern CTE.
 Owing to the nature of the case reports and pathological case series that have been published, it is not possible to determine the causality or risk factors with any certainty."

 "As such, the speculation that repeated concussion or subconcussive impacts cause CTE remains unproven," the statement continues.
 "The extent to which age-related changes, psychiatric or mental health illnesss, alcohol/drug use or co-existing medical or dementing illnesses contributed to this process is largely unaccounted for in the published literature.
 At present, the interpretation of causation in the modern CTE case studies should proceed cautiously."

 Remarkably, Zurich 2012 concludes with a direct shot at the media, in which it recognizes the importance of addressing the "fears of parents/athletes from media pressure related to the possibility of CTE."

 Media stoking CTE fears?